tuxonice/a11y/README.md

 This means that content should be available to at least one of their senses, such as sight or hearing.
 For example, providing text alternatives for non-text content, ensuring that videos have captions, and making sure that content can be adapted to different sensory modalities are essential practices.

-1.1 Text Alternatives
+## 1.1 Text Alternatives

 Provide text alternatives for any non-text content so that it can be changed into other forms people need, such as large print, braille, speech, symbols or simpler language.

-    1.1.1 - Non-text Content (Level A)
+###    1.1.1 - Non-text Content (Level A)

 - Goal: Non-text information is available to more people.
 - What to do: Create a text alternative for visual and auditory content.
 - Why it's important: People who can’t fully see or hear content can understand it.

-1.2 Time-based Media [Provide alternatives for time-based media.]
+## 1.2 Time-based Media

+Provide alternatives for time-based media

-    1.2.1 Audio-only and Video-only (Prerecorded) (Level A)
+### 1.2.1 Audio-only and Video-only (Prerecorded) (Level A)

 - Goal: Audio and video-only content can be understood by more people.
 - What to do: Provide an alternative when content is perceivable with only one sense.
 - Why it's important: People who can’t fully see or hear content can understand it.

-    1.2.2 Captions (Prerecorded) (Level A)
+### 1.2.2 Captions (Prerecorded) (Level A)

 - Goal: Videos can be played with captions.
 - What to do: Provide synchronized text for audio content in existing videos.
 - Why it's important: People who are deaf or hard of hearing can understand audio in videos.

-    1.2.3 Audio Description or Media Alternative (Prerecorded)  (Level A)
+### 1.2.3 Audio Description or Media Alternative (Prerecorded)  (Level A)

 - Goal: Prerecorded videos can be understood by more people.
 - What to do: Provide a description of the visual content in videos.
 - Why it's important: People who are blind or who cannot understand the visual content can have it described.

-    1.2.4 Captions (Live) (Level AA)
+### 1.2.4 Captions (Live) (Level AA)

 - Goal: Live videos have captions.
 - What to do: Provide synchronized text for audio content in real-time videos.
 - Why it's important: People who are deaf or hard of hearing can understand audio in real-time video content.

-    1.2.5 Audio Description (Prerecorded) (Level AA)
+### 1.2.5 Audio Description (Prerecorded) (Level AA)

 - Goal: Videos can be played with audio descriptions.
 - What to do:Provide a synchronized spoken description of the visual content in videos.
 - Why it's important:People who cannot see or understand the visual content can hear about it while playing videos.

-    1.2.6 Sign Language (Prerecorded) (Level AAA)
+### 1.2.6 Sign Language (Prerecorded) (Level AAA)

 - Goal: Videos can be accompanied by sign language.
 - What to do: Provide sign language interpretation for audio content in existing videos.
 - Why it's important: People who are deaf or hard of hearing have more ways to understand multimedia content.

-    1.2.7 Extended Audio Description (Prerecorded) (Level AAA)
+### 1.2.7 Extended Audio Description (Prerecorded) (Level AAA)

 - Goal: Videos can be played with more detailed audio descriptions.
 - What to do: Provide extended spoken descriptions of the visual content in videos.
 - Why it's important: People who are blind or who cannot understand the visual content can have it described to them while playing videos.

-    1.2.8 Media Alternative (Prerecorded) (Level AAA)
+### 1.2.8 Media Alternative (Prerecorded) (Level AAA)

 - Goal: Precorded videos can be understood by more people.
 - What to do: Provide a text equivalent for all content in videos.
 - Why it's important: More people, including those who are deaf-blind, can better understand the content at their own pace.

-    1.2.9 Audio-only (Live) (Level AAA)
+### 1.2.9 Audio-only (Live) (Level AAA)

 - Goal: Live audio can be understood by more people.
 - What to do: Provide a text equivalent for live audio-only content.
 - Why it's important: People who cannot hear or understand real-time audio can read an equivalent.

-1.3 Adaptable [Create content that can be presented in different ways (for example simpler layout) without losing information or structure.]
+## 1.3 Adaptable [Create content that can be presented in different ways (for example simpler layout) without losing information or structure.]

     1.3.1 Info and Relationships (Level A)
         - Goal: Information about content structure is available to more people.